Monday, September 16, 2019

 name of the item that's being

-This update will help deliver a much more meaningful review experience for users, while requiring little to no changes on the part of most webmasters.
+This update will help deliver a much more meaningful review experience for users, while requiring little to no changes on the part of most site owners.
 You can find all those updates documented in our developer documentation.
 If you have any questions, feel free to come to our webmaster forums!